badlogic/basis-template/README.md

 When the templating engine encounters a variable name in an expression, it looks into the context for its value.
 Unlike in other templating engines, if the value for that variable name is not found, a `RuntimeException` is thrown.
 If you really require "optional" variables, you can check for their existence by comparing the variable to `null`.

 When the variable value is evaluated, it takes on whatever type the corresponding Java object has.
 E.g. an `int` will be treated like an integer in expression, a `Map` like a map and so on.
-Apart from the implicit coercions in arithemtic expression, the templating engine will not perform any implicit type conversions!
+The template engine will also perform widening type coercions for arithmetic expressions and passing arguments to methods and functions in the same way Java does.

 The evaluation of primitive types is straight forward.
 However, the real power of basis-template comes from being able to access fields and call methods on objects.